 30 Apr 3 common skincare problems and tips to treat them

 Let’s chat skincare!
-Today I’m talking common skincare problems that we all get from time to time and how to treat them.
+Today I want to talk about the common skincare problems we all get from time to time.
+Along with tips on how to treat them.

 Acne is something a lot of people experience in their teenage years and through puberty but did you know that around 40% of the adult population aged 20-40 also has some form of acne?